-Therefore, Dianette-users must switch to an alternative method of contraception (e.g., progestagen-only contraception or non-hormonal methods) prior to starting therapy with this combination drug regimen.
-Dianette can be restarted 2 weeks following completion of treatment with this combination drug regimen.
+Therefore, Dianette-users must switch to an alternative method of contraception (e.g., progestagen-only contraception or non-hormonal methods) prior to starting therapy with these combination drug regimens.
+Dianette can be restarted 2 weeks following completion of treatment with these combination drug regimens.

 Clinical data suggest that ethinylestradiol is inhibiting the clearance of CYP1A2 substrates leading to a weak (e.g. theophylline) or moderate (e.g. tizanidine) increase in their plasma concentration.

 Other forms of interactions

 The use of oral contraceptives may influence the results of certain laboratory tests including biochemical parameters of liver, thyroid, adrenal and renal function, plasma levels of carrier proteins and lipid/lipoprotein fractions, parameters of carbohydrate metabolism and parameters of coagulation and fibrinolysis.
 Laboratory staff should therefore be informed about oral contraceptive use when laboratory tests are requested.